Cgs1208/NetlfixGPT/README.md

 - usePopularMovie, useTopRatedMovies, useUpcomingMovies custom hook
 - gpt search feature
 - Multi-language for gpt search page
-- fetched data from search bar in gptSearchBar using openAi api and Tmdb api
+- fetched data from search bar in gptSearchBar using openAi api and passed that to Tmdb api to fetch the details of those movies
 - showing fetched movie lists in gptSearchSuggestions
 - securing keys in .env file
 - memoization for homepage contents to reduce unwanted api calls
+- Responsive design for other devices
+- title and logo change

 # Features